wwbustb/fmz-docs/doc/code_Instruction/Global Function.rst

 Need to add TA. or talib. prefix when calling indicator function.

-For more details TA-Lib functions, check on  http://mrjbq7.github.io/ta-lib/
+For more details about TA-Lib functions, check on  http://mrjbq7.github.io/ta-lib/

 You can also install TA-lib library of Python by yourself.